com-lihaoyi/utest/readme.md

 the repo in the name of the test for every test we define - as well as ensuring that they always stay in sync.

+If you need additional metadata such as line-numbers or file-paths or class or package names, you can use the [SourceCode](https://github.com/lihaoyi/sourcecode) library's implicits to pull them in for you.

 Local Retries
 -------------